Disease/ Disorder

 Environmental

 Environmental barriers need to be identified and addressed in terms of accessibility issues at home and in the community.
-Examples include the following: entrance/exit ramps and doorway clearance for wheelchair accessibility, grab bars in the bathroom for easier access, and wheelchair transportation options for community and recreational activities.
+Examples include the following: entrance/exit ramps and doorway clearance for wheelchair accessibility, grab bars in the bathroom for easier transfers and safety, and wheelchair transportation options for community and recreational activities.

 Social role and social support system

-Assess the support system and social roles to address functional needs and provide support at home, for discharge, and for community reintegration.
+Assess the support system and social roles to address functional needs and provide support at home, upon discharge from an inpatient setting, and for community reintegration.
 Inquire about the school setting, family roles, and necessary support systems, and ensure that they are available and that modifications are made.

 Delayed onset of neurologic findings, normal radiographs of the spine, and unfamiliarity with SCIWORA may lead to the inappropriate discontinuation of spinal precautions and bracing.
 Such decisions could worsen the injury, leading to poor functional outcomes and medicolegal situations.